Physicalism: A False View of the World by Peter Meyer German version

 Attempts by physicalists to explain consciousness are actually attempts to explain it away.
 "Consciousness explained" by a physicalist is really "consciousness denied".
 Physicalists must accept the dilemma that either consciousness does not "really" exist or that the existence of consciousness is inexplicable.
 Neither horn of the dilemma is satisfactory.

-If, however, consciousness is a fundamental and irreducible quality of reality (so that a form of consciousness goes all the way down, even to molecules and atoms) then the existence of conscious beings such as ourselves is not a total mystery.
+If, however, consciousness is a fundamental and irreducible quality of reality (so that a form of consciousness goes all the way down, even to single-celled organisms) then the existence of conscious beings such as ourselves is not a total mystery.
 But if a physicalist allows the possibility that physical reality is inherently conscious (which idea most physicalists would reject) then the way is open to the idea that there is some reality beyond physical reality (that is, beyond the existence of atoms, subatomic particles and electromagnetic radiation), and to move in this direction is to abandon physicalism.

 No-one who follows a religion in their idea of how the world is is a physicalist.
 Religious people always believe in something which is not part of physical reality, often a "supreme being" which they call "God", "Allah", "Ishvara", etc. But it does not follow that someone who has a view of the world other than physicalism must have a religious view of the world.
 The falsity of physicalism does not imply the truth of any religious doctrine.
 It is entirely possible to deny physicalism without being in any sense religious.